Out and about

 • Airplane adapter for headphones

-If you are flying, it is best to find out in advance whether your headphones are compatible with the airplane connections.
+If you’re flying, it’s best to check in advance whether your headphones are compatible with the aircraft ports.

 • Laptops